Higher education: an era of radical change?

 The essay does have a number of interesting insights, and is worth reading.
 But its five ‘models’ are not revolutionary – they (or something like them) are long in place, and it is not difficult to attach a model number to almost any existing university you might care to mention.
 The problem is that, as listed, they express a hierarchy, and indeed a hierarchy both of esteem and of resourcing.
 The trick in establishing a new higher education model that is not Harvard-like but is recognised as representing strong value and educational quality is to show it as exercising thought leadership.
 That is the essence of a different new university model.

 Unlike the authors of this report, I don’t think there is an avalanche coming that is materially different from past changes, in the sense that fairly significant change has been a feature of higher education for the past four decades or more.
 I also suspect that some of the current ‘radical’ moves, including many of the MOOCs (a term that increasingly irritates me), will eventually flop because they lack a business case and because the pedagogy has not been as well thought out as some may think.
 But I do believe that there is scope for a radical new university model that can challenge the traditional elite.
-That is the quest I would like to be on.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+That is the quest I would like to be on.higher education comment below, or link to this permanent URL from your own site.